-The amended credit agreement executed on October 5, 2021 also provided for a five-year unsecured term loan in an aggregate principal amount of \$270.0 million, the entire amount of which was funded on October 5, 2021 and matures on October 5, 2026 ("\$270.0 million term loan").
+The amended credit agreement executed on October 5, 2021, as further amended on April 27, 2022, also provided for a five-year unsecured term loan in an aggregate principal amount of \$270.0 million, the entire amount of which was funded on October 5, 2021 and matures on October 5, 2026 ("\$270.0 million term loan").
 Under the amended credit agreement, incremental term loan commitments may be established at the company's election and the approval of the borrowers on the \$270.0 million term loan by an amount of up to \$100.0 million.

-Beginning December 31, 2024, the company is required to make quarterly principal amortization payments on the \$270.0 million term loan equal to \$6.75 million.
-On October 5, 2026, the aggregate principal amount of any remaining outstanding borrowings under the \$270.0 million term loan is required to be repaid.
+Beginning December 31, 2024, the company is required to make quarterly principal amortization payments on the \$270.0 million term loan equal to 2.5% of the original aggregate principal amount reduced by any applicable prepayments.
+On October 5, 2026, the aggregate principal amount of any remaining outstanding borrowings under the

+\$270.0 million term loan is required to be repaid.
 The \$270.0 million term loan may be prepaid and terminated at the company's election at any time without penalty or premium.
 Amounts repaid or prepaid may not be reborrowed.
-As of October 31, 2021, there was \$270.0 million of outstanding borrowings under the \$270.0 million term loan.
+As of October 31, 2022, there was \$270.0 million of outstanding borrowings under the \$270.0 million term loan.

-Outstanding borrowings under the \$270.0 million term loan bear interest at a variable rate generally based on LIBOR or an alternative variable rate based on the highest of the Bank of America prime rate, the federal funds rate or a rate generally based on LIBOR, in each case subject to an additional basis point spread as defined in the credit agreement.
+Outstanding borrowings under the \$270.0 million term loan bear interest on the outstanding principal amount thereof for each interest period at a variable rate generally based on Term SOFR or an alternative variable rate based on the highest of the Bank of America prime rate, the federal funds rate or a rate generally based on Term SOFR, in each case subject to an additional basis point spread as defined in the amended credit agreement.
 Interest is payable quarterly in arrears.
-For the fiscal year ended October 31, 2021, the company incurred interest expense of \$0.2 million on the outstanding borrowings under the \$270.0 million term loan.
-No interest expense was incurred during fiscal 2020 and 2019.
+For the fiscal years ended October 31, 2022 and 2021, the company incurred interest expense of \$5.7 million and \$0.2 million, respectively, on the outstanding borrowings under the \$270.0 million term loan.

-The \$270.0 million term loan contains customary covenants, including, without limitation, financial covenants generally consistent with those applicable under the company's revolving credit facility and the company was in compliance with all covenants as of October 31, 2021.
+The \$270.0 million term loan contains customary covenants, including, without limitation, financial covenants generally consistent with those applicable under the company's revolving credit facility and the company was in compliance with all covenants as of October 31, 2022.